Evaluation of amplifier parameters

 :

-Nonlinear distortion occurs in signal transmission through power amplifiers (PAs), especially in near-saturation modes.
+When transmitting a signal through power amplifiers (UM), especially in modes close to saturation, nonlinear distortions occur.
 This leads to two key effects:

 -

-Extension of the signal spectrum beyond the bandwidth - violating the spectral mask requirement (ACLR);
+Extending the signal spectrum beyond the bandwidth limits is a violation of the Spectral mask (ACLR) requirement;

 -

-In-band distortion and degradation of transmission quality - increased power in neighbouring channels (ACPR).
+In-band distortion and deterioration of transmission quality — increased power in adjacent channels (ACPR).

-To improve the power efficiency of transmitters, amplifiers are often operated near saturation where nonlinear effects occur.
-The problem is solved by using Digital Pre-Distortion (DPD).
-The purpose of this method is to modify (distort) the input signal in advance so that, after passing through a real nonlinear amplifier, the output signal is as close as possible to the ideal linear response.
-This allows:
+To increase the energy efficiency of transmitters, amplifiers often operate near saturation, where nonlinear effects occur.
+The problem is solved using the Digital signal pre-Distortion (DPD) method.
+The purpose of this method is to change (distort) the input signal in advance so that after passing through a real nonlinear MIND, the output signal is as close as possible to the ideal linear response.
+This allows you to:

 -